Healthy Homes Assessment Karori

 Draught Stopping Karori

-If you are able to feel external air entering or the sound of a clear draught emanating out of a hole or gap and you can feel it, it’s likely to be a gap or hole which needs sealing in somehow.
+If you are able to feel external air entering or an unobstructed draught coming from a gap or hole and you can feel it, it’s most likely a gap or an opening that needs sealing in any way.
 Cracks and gaps that are large should be stopped permanently.
-Gaps greater than 3mm that allow air to enter or exit within your home require sealing.
-For instance, if an open fireplace is not in use, it could cause draughts, and must be sealed off.
-Property managers and landlords are responsible for making sure such draughts are eliminated whenever possible.
+The gaps that exceed 3mm that allow air in or out into the home need seals.
+In the case of an open fireplace isn’t being used, it can cause draughts and should be sealed off.
+Property managers and landlords are responsible for making sure such draughts are eliminated whenever imaginable.

 draught stopping building inspections